kbs1/openxdagpool/README.md

 13. install a letsencrypt certificate or similar (optional)
 14. visit the web site, and register.
 First registered user is an administrator.
 15. visit the administration interface to set up your pool settings.
 16. payouts exports of large datasets require the mysql files privilege.
 Edit `/etc/mysql/mysql.conf.d/mysqld.cnf` and in the `[mysqld]` section, add `secure-file-priv=/var/www/default/public/payouts/`.
 Then execute `GRANT FILE ON *.* TO 'pool'@'localhost';`.
-Restart the mysql daemon using `service mysql restart`.
+Restart the mysql daemon using `service mysql-server restart`.
+17. as the same user as the PHP FPM pool runs as, execute `crontab -e` and enter one cron line: `* * * * * php /var/www/default/artisan schedule:run >> /dev/null 2>&1`

 Done!
 Enjoy your new OpenXDAGPool instance! ;-)